 Home isn’t just where the heart is.
 In Singapore, home is also where the money is.
 Many people pour all their money into their properties, signing up for massive loans that they spend most of their lives paying off, because their real estate aren’t just a place to live—they’re an investment vehicle and a retirement plan.

-In 2017, the government warned that not all old HDB flats will be eligible for the SERS (Selective En bloc Redevelopment Scheme).
+Back in 2017, the government warned that not all old HDB flats will be eligible for the SERS (Selective En bloc Redevelopment Scheme).
+Under this scheme, the government redevelops selected old HDB blocks, offering residents new homes and compensation.
 The news rocked Singaporeans who’ve bought old resale flats hoping they will live to see the day when their home is acquired by the government upon expiry of their lease.

 No matter what people say about old resale flats, they’re still on the market and people will continue to buy them despite the uncertainty.

-So, when the government held fast to its words and reclaimed ownership of all 191 units in the Geylang Lorong 3 neighbourhood on 31 Dec 2020, all of us HDB dwellers watched in horror and disbelief.
+So, when the government held fast to its words and reclaimed ownership of all 191 units in the Geylang Lorong 3 neighbourhood on 31 Dec 2020—the first time a residential property in Singapore reached the end of its lease—all of us HDB dwellers watched in horror and disbelief.

 If you’ve been banking on your HDB to tide you through retirement, what should you do?